William Gore (provost marshal): Taken prisoner during the Rum Rebellion

 Gore was a strong supporter of Governor Bligh and aided him in his efforts to reform the corrupt administration of the officers of the New South Wales Corps.
 Gore was ordered to arrest John Macarthur who was a leading individual in the racketeering that had overtaken the colony.
 This led to the Rum Rebellion of 1808, where Macarthur and his co-conspirators in the New South Wales Corps mutinied against Governor Bligh and placed him under arrest.

 Gore was also taken prisoner for his involvement in arresting Macarthur and placed under trumped-up charges of perjury.
 In a show trial where Gore refused to plead due to the illegality of the court, Lieutenant Anthony Fenn Kemp found him guilty and sentenced him to seven years transportation to the convict settlement at Newcastle.

 He laboured in Newcastle as a convict for two years digging coal before being ordered to England to act as a witness in the court martial against Major George Johnston who was in charge of the New South Wales Corps during the Rum Rebellion.
 Gore's wife and children were evicted from their home during his imprisonment and had to live off charity.
 His wife developed chronic asthma during this time, a condition she later died of.

 Re-appointment as provost marshal and imprisonment for debts

 Governor Lachlan Macquarie who took control of the colony in 1810, declared all trials held by the New South Wales Corps as invalid and re-appointed Gore to the position of provost marshal in 1812.
 A year later, Macquarie gave Gore a land grant of 150 acres on the northern side of Sydney Harbour.
 Gore named this property Artarmon which was derived from the Gore family's Ard tarmon estate in Sligo.

-In 1817, Gore came upon financial difficulties and was arrested and imprisoned for his debts.
+In 1817, Gore came upon financial difficulties and was arrested and imprisoned in 1818 for his debts.
 He escaped from jail and fled to Van Diemen's Land but was captured and returned to Sydney.
-After his release, Gore was able to retain his position as provost marshal but in 1819 was suspended from office for his poor performance.
+Following his return Macquarie suspended Gore from his duties owing to him being in gaol, and because of the numerous complaints made against him.
 He then retired to his Artarmon property.